-I recently completed a year of working in the social services department of one of Atlanta’s psychiatric hospitals.
+I worked in the social services department of one of Atlanta’s psychiatric hospitals.
 Over the course of that year, I would estimate that I saw over 1,000+ patients in either individual or group sessions who were fighting against thoughts of killing themselves.

 When I think back on my patients and their struggles, I cannot think of a single patient for whom Mr. Walsh’s words would have been true, let alone beneficial.
 He said about suicide: “The complete, total, absolute rejection of life.
 The final refusal to see the worth in anything, or the beauty, or the reason, or the point, or the hope.
 The willingness to saddle your family with the pain and misery and anger that will now plague them for the rest of their lives.
 It’s a tragic choice, truly, but it is a choice, and we have to remember that.
 Your suicide doesn’t happen to you; it doesn’t attack you like cancer or descend upon you like a tornado.
 It is a decision made by an individual.
 A bad decision.
 Always a bad decision.”